Hanabi-Live/hanabi-live/docs/FEATURES.md

 #### Spectators

-* All games have the ability to be spectated by other idle players.
+* All games have the ability to be spectated by others.
 * Spectators will see all of the hands.
 * The list of current spectators can be seen by hovering over the "👀" icon in the bottom-right-hand corner.
 * Spectators can right-click on a player's name to view the game from their perspective.